Draxeytina/To-do-list/README.md

 # TO DO LIST
-This is simple page that handles the organisation of daily tasks.
+This is a single paged application that handles the organisation of daily tasks.

 ## Built With
 - HTML5